flux-gui/flux-gui/doc/adr/0007-embedding-weave-gitops-core.md

 From this file, a library bundle will be generated.
 This bundle will contain transpiled code that can be directly imported into another project.
 The contents of this bundle are not meant to be human-readable, as it will be translated from TypeScript into a browser-friendly version of JS.
 Additionally, the bundle will also contain a typescript definitions file so that consumers of this bundle can have a smoother developer experience.

 This bundle will be stored as a public GitHub Package.
 This will allow us to associate a package version with a source code release.
-These packages will be built during CI and ONLY as part of a Weave GitOps release.
+These packages will be built during CI and ONLY as part of a Flux-GUI release.

 We are making a deliberate choice NOT to use the global NPM registry, as it would require a separate authentication step with NPM.org in order to push new versions of the package.
 Installing an NPM package from GitHub packages will require users to create an `.npmrc` file with the following entry (from the GitHub packages docs):